offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * Deep-learning Regulatory Motif Detection - Try training a deep learning model to "find" regulatory motifs for new transcription factors based on past training data.
  * Global alignment that takes genome rearrangements into account - multiple chromosomes, chromosomes becoming circular or linear, reversals, fissions, fusions, copies, etc..
  * Organism lookup by k-mer - Two-tiered database containing k-mers.
 The first tier is an "inverse index" of k-mers that rarely appear across all organisms (unique or almost unique to the genome) exposed as either a trie / hashtable (for exact lookups) or possibly as a list where highly optimized miniature alignments get performed (for fuzzy lookups -- SIMD + things fit nicely into cache lines).
 It widdles down the list of organism for the second tier, which is a full on database search for each matches across all k-mers.
+ * K-mer hierarchial clustering - Hierarchical cluster together similar k-mers using either pearson similarity/pearson distance [between one/zero vector of sub-k-mers] or sequence alignment distance to form its distance matrix / similarity matrix.
+This is useful for when you're trying to identify which organism a sequence belongs to by searching for its k-mers in a database.
+The k-mers that make up the database would be clustered, and k-mers that closely cluster together under a branch of the hierarchial cluster tree are those you'd be more cautious with -- the k-mer may have matched but it could have actually been a corrupted form of one of the other k-mers in the cluster (sequencing error).

+   This logic also applies to spell checking.
+Words that cluster together closely are more likely to be mis-identified by a standard spellchecker, meaning individual clusters should have their own spell checking strategies?
+If you're going to do this with words, use a factor in QWERTY keyboard key distances into the similarity / distance matrix.

 # Terminology